Instability of nondiscrete free subgroups in Lie groups

-A reader can read the proofs in Section 2 assuming everywhere that $G=SL_n(\rr)$.

-Then in Section 3 we prove it for all the other semisimple Lie groups with irreducible adjoint.
-Afterwards in Section 4 we deduce the statement of Theorem \ref{thth} for arbitrary Lie group, using the classical radical and decomposition theorems for Lie algebras (see \cite{VO}, pp. 60, 61, 151; they are briefly recalled in Subsection 1.8).

-In 1.7 we formulate a more general Theorem \ref{tconj} in the case of a semisimple Lie group with irreducible adjoint representation.
-We deduce Theorem \ref{thth} from it at the same place.
-We prove Theorem \ref{tconj} for groups with proximal elements in Section 2 and for groups without proximal elements in Section 3.

-The definition of proximal element and basic properties of groups with proximal elements will be recalled in 1.10.
+A reader can read the proofs in Section 4 assuming everywhere that $G=SL_n(\rr)$.
+The proof of Theorem \ref{tconj} for groups without proximal elements will be finished in Section 5.
+One of the key statements used in the proof of Theorem \ref{tconj} is Proposition \ref{p} in Subsection 2.4, which concerns infinitesimal deformations of representations and extension of the corresponding cocycles.
+The related background material is provided in Subsections 2.3 and 2.4.

+To construct approximating non-injective representations, we use appropriate products of powers of iterated commutators and study iterations of appropriate commutator mappings $\phi_g:G\to G$, $h\mapsto ghg^{-1}h^{-1}$.
+We use Theorem \ref{dsplit} and its Corollary \ref{cpoc}, both stated and proved in Subsection 2.10.
+Theorem \ref{dsplit} is a version of Poincar\'e-Dulac theorem (\cite{A}, chapter 5, section 25, subsection D).
+It provides a normal form for a class of contracting analytic germs $(\rr^n,0)\to(\rr^n,0)$, which include the commutator mappings under question.